Academics> Departments & Academic Programs

 The Urban Studies, interdisciplinary major, focuses on cities and urban communities, with particular emphasis on their environments, peoples and cultures, economies and politics, and urban spaces and places.
 The program draws upon courses offered by the faculty in the Departments of Anthropology, Economics, Geography, Mexican American Studies, Political Science, and Sociology (all in the College of Arts and Letters) and the School of Public Affairs in the College of Professional Studies and Fine Arts.
 The variety of courses in the major allow students to explore topics such as the origins and spread of cities, contemporary patterns of urbanization at local, regional, national and global scales, city forms and models, migration and ethnicity in urban contexts, different types of urban economies and forms of urban governance, power structures of cities, and urban social movements, to name a few.
 In addition, specialized training is provided in methods of analytical research in urban studies, from both quantitative and qualitative perspectives.
 (Offers Interdisciplinary Bachelor's Degree in Liberal Arts and Sciences)

 Women's Studies possesses its own theory, yet it is also an interdisciplinary study composed of many different fields such as history, literature, art, politics, economics, sociology, anthropology, and psychology to name a few.
 This course of study allows students to study diverse women's roles, cultures, and lives.
-It explores how ideals set for women and co-created by them, imposed by institutional structures, and informed by ethnicity, race, social class, sexual orientation and physical able-bodiness.
+It explores how ideals set for women and co-created by them, imposed by institutional structures, and influenced by ethnicity, race, social class, sexual orientation and physical able-bodiness.
 Women's Studies not only provides an excellent Liberal Arts education that improves one's verbal and writing skills, but it also prepares the student to work with diverse populations and mitigate the forces of privilege and oppression.
 (Offers Master's Degree, Bachelor's Degree, Minor; Basic and Advanced Certificates in Women’s Studies)